 Director of Athletics, Assistant Professor of Sport Management

 Mr. Jack Cole

 Director of Athletics, Assistant Professor of Sport Managementjcole@messiah.edu

-Jack Cole is the Director of Athletics at Messiah College.
-In this role he leads the nationally recognized intercollegiate program at Messiah College including the Falcon Athletic Network and the Messiah Athletics Hall of Honor.
+Jack Cole leads the nationally recognized intercollegiate program at Messiah College including the Falcon Athletic Network and the Messiah Athletics Hall of Honor.
 Prior to his current role, Cole has served as the head golf coach, men’s basketball head and assistant coach, the Health and Human Performance Department Chair, and a faculty member since first arriving to Messiah as an instructor in 1985.
 During his tenure as Department Chair, he conceptualized and developed the school’s Sports Management major and grew the Health and Human Performance Department to the institution’s third-largest academic department.
-Cole holds a bachelor’s degree from Malone College in history and physical education and Master’s degree in sports science from Ashland University.
-He is an active member of the North American Society for the Sociology of Sport and the American Alliance for Health, Physical Education, Recreation and Dance, among other organizations.
+He is an active member of the National Collegiate Athletic Association (NCAA), among other organizations.